Como Conference: Other invited scientists

 Albert Einstein did not participate due to his opposition to Mussolini's regime.
 James Franck wanted also to cancel due to political reasons but he had accepted before knowing that Mussolini would be receiving them.
 Sommerfeld also expressed reservation in attending, but went to the conference anyway.

-In in his biography, Emilio Segrè says that he and Franco Rasetti were not invited but entered the lectures anyway.
+In his biography, Emilio Segrè says that he and Franco Rasetti were not invited but entered the lectures anyway.
 The meetings convinced Segrè to switch careers from engineering to physics.

 Some letters suggest that Satyendra Nath Bose might have been invited to the conference, but by error his invitation was sent to Debendra M. Bose.
 This claim has been contested as S. N. Bose's work was less well known at that time.